sanchezjjose/react-toggle-component/README.md

 ### onState

-This object applies styles only to the on state.
+This object applies styles and a text label only to the on state.

 ```
 onState: {